Kasjan4/trivia/README.md

   }, [])
 ```

-One of the challenges faced was the API returned possible aanswers as an array AND a single value.
+One of the challenges faced was the API returned possible answers as an array AND a single value.
-To solve this we used a method of .flat and .sort to randomize the order of the question answers.
+To solve this we used a method of .flat and .sort to randomise the order of the question answers.

 ```js
   const questionArray = []